 What are the Different Types of Drama – And Their Value

 Drama, as a literary genre, can be categorised into different types based on its content, style, structure, and purpose.
-The performing art of drama has captivated audiences for centuries, with depictions of human emotion and conflict.
+The performing art of drama has fascinated audiences for centuries, with depictions of human emotion and conflict.
 But what are the different types of drama?

-Prominent types of drama are:
+The 5 prominent types of drama are:

 • Tragedy,